Rules for a Successful Transformation to Gorgeous Gray Hair

-The gray hair styles question has come up often enough in my classes Finding the Right Hairstyle for You to know that it is on a lot your minds.
-Just picture yourself down the road a few more years or decades whatever the case may be.
-You’ve been coloring whites since you can’t remember, and now you are tired of the hassle and expense of touching up grey roots every 4 to 6 weeks.
-How do you go about going “au naturel” with a beautiful hair style?
+Just picture yourself down the road a few more years or decades, whatever the case may be.
+You’ve been coloring whites since you can’t remember, and now you are tired of the hassle and expense of touching up gray roots every 4 to 6 weeks.
+How do you go about going “au naturel” with a beautiful gray hair style?

-- The darker your hair color is, the trickier the process becomes.
-The process of lowlighting hair may take a bit longer.
+- The darker your hair color is, the trickier the process of going gray natrually becomes.
+The process of lowlighting hair may take a bit longer, but it is worth the effort.
 This is why going with a short haircut would be a good idea.
-It will make the process much smoother and quicker.
+It will make the process much smoother, quicker certainly less expensive.

-Next time you place an order at Amazon take a peak at “Going Gray, Looking Great! by Diana Lewis Jewell,” she’s the guru on the topic.
+Next time you place an order at Amazon take a peak at “Going Gray, Looking Great!
+By Diana Lewis Jewell,” she’s the guru on the topic.
+And for more ideas on going gray naturally check out my article How to Grow Out Gray Hair.

 Other Articles You Might Enjoy